Senior Level Audition Procedures

 3) SIGHT-READING - 16 Points Maximum Possible:

-A) Judges will be provided with two exercises of 4 measures each, allowing 2 Points for each measure sung correctly.
+A) Judges will be provided with one exercises of 4 measures, allowing 4 Points for each measure sung correctly.
 Partial credit may be given, but do not use decimals or fractions.

 C) The student may use a neutral syllable, solfeggio, numbers, or letter names, but is NOT permitted to hum.